Monday, August 28, 2023

 Drawing of a bronze tablet found at Pergamon

-Reflecting on ancient magical formulae, such as the Ephesian Letters, reminds us that the power of sound transcends written symbols or lexical meanings.
-The Ephesian Letters, words seemingly devoid of lexical meaning, derive their apotropaic power from their sounds.
+Looking at ancient magical formulae, such as the Ephesian Letters, reminds us that the power of sound transcends written symbols or lexical meanings.
+The Ephesian Letters, words without meaning, derive their protective power from their sounds.
 They were believed to be ineffective when mispronounced.

-While the Ephesian Letters are not a component of our Hekatean practice, they do shed light on why we should pronounce the mantras as instructed by Hekate.
-Their relevance to Hekate's mantras lies in their sonic resonance.
+While the Ephesian Letters are not part of our Hekatean practice, they do shed light on why we should pronounce the mantras as instructed by Hekate: their relevance lies in their sonic resonance.

 ΑΣΚΙ ΚΑΤΑΣΚΙ ΛΙΞ ΤΕΤΡΑΞ ΔΑΜΝΑΜΕΝΕΥΣ ΑΙΣΙΑ